Stuycs-K/project03-final-9-nowakg-chea/DEVLOG.md

 ### 2024-01-05 THROUGH 2024-01-07 - Brief description
-worked on having the server send messages to players (chat feature)
+worked on having the server send messages to players (chat feature) trying to make a FD_ISSET to a pipe read file descriptor so that a subserver can use a timer and tell the parent server when day/night/voting time cycles are over
-- need to work on timer by having a
-FD_ISSET (child process) and have that run a timer and dictate when day/night cycles are and when public execution formating is

 ### 2024-01-08 - Brief description
 Expanded description including how much time was spent on task.